Cloud bursting: A step toward uninterrupted computing

 A unique form of hybrid cloud deployment is helping organisations tackle sporadic workloads

-Businesses often remedy the situation by moving full or partial instances of data and applications to a public cloud.
-Sizable capital investment goes into the process of purchasing a physical infrastructure capable of handling surplus storage and computing needs, taking the financial burden off the business owners' shoulders.
+Businesses can remedy this by moving some or all instances of data and applications to a public cloud.
+These public clouds put sizable capital investment into purchasing a physical infrastructure that can handle surplus storage and computing needs, taking the financial burden off the business owners' shoulders.

 What is cloud bursting?

 Overall, cloud bursting enables businesses to obtain the right amount of cloud required to meet demand at times of above-capacity demand.
 According to AWS evangelist Jeff Barr, cloud bursting is defined as an application-hosting model that combines pre-existing corporate infrastructure with pay-as-you-go cloud infrastructure to create scalable cloud computing capacity.

 "The conservative side advocates keeping core business processes inside of the firewall.
 The enthusiasts want to run on the cloud.
 They argue back and forth for a while and eventually settle on a really nice hybrid solution.
 In a nutshell, they plan to run the steady state business processing on existing systems, and then use the cloud for periodic or overflow processing."